timofeymukha/eddylicious/docs/user_guide/input.rst

 This structure implies, that all the columns of ``pointsY`` are identical, as well as all the rows of ``pointsZ``.

-Let :math:`N_t` be the amount of time-values for which velocity data is available.
+Let :math:`N_t` be the amount of time steps for which velocity data is available.

 The ``velocity`` group contains the following three-dimensional datasets: